alburquenqueletelier/django-react-boilerplate/README.md

 # Django-React Boilerplate

 This is a template to create React SPA.
 Use Django in the backend that is responsible for rendering the React application.
-Include a responsive navbar sticky to the top with Links menu and login user, a button to test the api that looks for user information, and a responsible footer that wraps to the end of the view port or document as appropriate.
+Include a responsive navbar sticky to the top with Links menu and login form user, a button to test the api that looks for user information, and a responsible footer that wraps to the end of the view port or document as appropriate.
+It comes configured to use the django user abstract model so modify it if you need to.
 Inspired by the [flask-react-hello template](https://github.com/4GeeksAcademy/react-flask-hello) from 4Geeks Academy and post [How to connect Django to ReactJs](https://dev.to/nagatodev/how-to-connect-django-to-reactjs-1a71) from Faruq Abdulsalam's

 ## Requirements